Impact on sexuality and intimacy

-Treatment can cause physical side effects such as vaginal dryness, scarring and internal scar tissue (pelvic adhesions).
-These side effects can make sexual penetration painful, and you may have to explore different ways to climax (orgasm).
-The experience of having cancer can also reduce your desire for sex (libido).
+Treatment can cause dryness and scarring of the vagina, and internal scar tissue (pelvic adhesions).
+These side effects can make sexual penetration painful, and you may have to find different ways to climax (orgasm).
+The experience of having cancer may mean you lose interest in intimacy and sex (low libido).

 For most people, sex is more than arousal, intercourse and orgasms.
 It involves feelings of intimacy and acceptance, as well as being able to give and receive love.
 Although sexual intercourse may not always be possible, closeness and sharing can still be part of your relationship.

 Changes to your body can affect the way you feel about yourself (your self-esteem) and make you feel self-conscious.
 You may feel less confident about who you are and what you can do.
-Give yourself time to adapt to any changes.
+Give yourself time to get used to any changes.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.

 Tips for managing sexual changes

 - Talk to your doctor about ways to manage side effects that change your sex life.
 These may include using vaginal dilators, lubricants and moisturisers.

-- If you find that vaginal dryness is a problem, take more time before and during sex to help the vagina relax and become more lubricated.
+- If you find that vaginal dryness is a problem, take more time before and during sex to help the vagina relax and become well aroused.

-- Extra lubrication may make intercourse more comfortable.
-Choose a water-based or silicone-based gel without perfumes or colouring (e.g. Pjur or Astroglide).
+- Use lubricant to make sexual intercourse more comfortable.
+Choose a water-based or silicone- based gel with no added perfumes or colouring (e.g. Pjur or Astroglide).

 - Spend more time on foreplay and try different ways to become aroused.

 - Try different positions during sex to work out which position is the most comfortable for you.

 - If you can’t enjoy penetrative sex, explore other ways to climax, such as oral and manual stimulation.

-- Talk about your feelings with your sexual partner or doctor, or ask your treatment team for a referral to a sexual therapist or psychologist.
+- Talk about how you’re feeling with your sexual partner or doctor, or ask your treatment team for a referral to a sexual therapist or psychologist.

-- For ideas about how to discuss sexuality questions with your treatment team, see Cancer Australia’s online resource Intimacy and sexuality for women with gynaecological cancer – starting a conversation.
+- For ideas on how to talk to your treatment team about sexual changes, read Cancer Australia’s Intimacy and sexuality for women with gynaecological cancer – starting a conversation.